 From the top!

-So best of both worlds: super warm, water-based vacation but in a historic, cultural country.
+So best of both worlds: super warm, water-based vacation but in a historical, cultural country.

 Have you ever been on a gay cruise before?